 Resources to preserve old RR infrastructure in Massachusetts

-In the 1970s the State in Massachusetts commanded all cities and towns in the state to set up Historical Commissions.
+In the 1970s, Massachusetts commanded all cities and towns in the state to set up Historical Commissions.
 Many already had Historical "Societies", but those are not a part of a municipal government.
 The Secretary of State's office oversees the Mass Historic Commission and they developed a series of templates for writing historic narratives about specific properties.
-The cities and town were then directed to use them and develop a publicly accessible database of all the historic properties in every community in the Commonwealth.
+The cities and town were then directed to use them and develop a database of all the historic properties in the Commonwealth.

-Now since this piece is about historic resources for preserving RR infrastructure, lets look at the town of Billerica where the old B&M RR had a huge presence that community.
-Something like 600 acres with a huge yard, maintenance facilities, offices etc. It was all there --and largely still is.
-Though the B&M RR as an operating RR is no longer extant.
-The current name of the operating entity entity is Pan Am Railways, because the B&M sold off huge swaths of all their assets to the state of Mass. (managed by the MBTA actually) That include much of the built environment at Iron Horse Park.
+Let's look at the town of Billerica where the old B&M RR (now Pan Am Railways) had a huge presence.
+Something like 600 acres with a huge yard, maintenance facilities etc. B&M sold off huge swaths of assets to Mass. (managed by the MBTA) that include much of the built environment at Iron Horse Park.

-In the case of Billerica, they have quite a few historic resources in town.
-Over 450 places on the list.
+In Billerica, they have over 450 historic places on the list.
 Over 30 alone are related to the B&M RR's facilities in Iron Horse Park.
 Below is a screenshot of one of the pages detailing the railroad infrastructure.
 At the very bottom is one of the write-ups.
 Done by a consultant for the MBTA.
-I should mention too that the Form Bs are not encompassing, but are only a couple or three pages.
-They wet the appetite so to speak.
+Note: The Form Bs are not encompassing--they wet the appetite so to speak.

 This is the website that'll get you into the of the Mass Historic Commission's web resources.